-Bobby is the high school sports reporter for the Lawrence Journal-World.
+Bobby covers KU and high school sports for the Lawrence Journal-World.

 Returning the heart of the batting order from last season, the Kansas softball team will look to frustrate opposing pitching staffs in a different way than past years.
 By Bobby Nightengale

 After a whirlwind two weeks, Free State senior offensive tackle Jalan Robinson decided to press pause on his recruitment Wednesday and opted not to sign with any school on National Signing Day.
 By Bobby Nightengale

 Before walking into school Monday, Free State senior Jalan Robinson received a phone call from a Mississippi State football coach.
 By Bobby Nightengale